Frequently Asked Questions

 If you are not yet receiving those emails, contact Executive Pastor Bob Brunson ([email protected]) so we can add you to the list.

-Third, contact-free hand sanitizer stations are now available when you enter and exit the sanctuary.
-And toe-pulls have been installed on the restroom doors so they can be opened without touching the handle.
+Third, contact-free hand sanitizer stations are now available when you enter and exit the sanctuary, and toe-pulls have been installed on the restroom doors so they can be opened without touching the handle.

 Finally, we have laid out an indoor traffic plan designed around one-way aisles, entrances, and exits to help you maintain a safe distance and avoid bunching as you come and go from the service.

 Finally, we ask that you do all your fellowshipping with friends outside the sanctuary.
 Use the courtyard or the parking lot and maintain 6 feet of social distance between you as you do.
+Wearing masks at all times is wise whenever you are in a group, indoors or out.

 Each of these measures helps lessen the risk when gathering indoors with a large group of people.
 As we each do our part, we make it possible for people not only to be safe at church, but to feel safe as well!